 For each successful referral you or your kid make, you’ll earn a cash bonus and so will your referral.

 Acorns Early has a lot of similar features to Copper.
 For kids aged six to 18, it has educational money games and interactive quizzes developed by teachers and financial experts with its feature Money Missions.
 Kids learn basics around earning, savings budgeting and more while earning points and badges to unlock new levels.
-Acorns Early also has chores and allowance tracking, customizable debit cards and strong, customizable parental controls.
+Acorns Early also has chores and allowance tracking, customizable debit cards and strong and customizable parental controls.
 Pricing is similar to Copper, costing $5 per month for one kid or $10 for up to four kids.

 Maintenance Fees